 Appeals of decisions regarding child support are subject to a discretionary appeals process, whereby parties must seek permission to appeal the decision.

 Under Georgia law, an obligation of child support continues until child support modifications are formalized by a formal order of the court.
 The parties cannot agree to change it without court intervention, and it will not change or terminate when a child goes to live with the other parent.
-There is no statute of limitation on the collection of past due support, and interest will be added at the statutory rate from the time each payment becomes due.
+There is no statute of limitations on the collection of past-due support, and interest will be added at the statutory rate from the time each payment becomes due.

 Contact Georgia support enforcement lawyer Anthony M. Zezima, P.C., to schedule an initial consultation on the subject of child custody or child support enforcement or any related legal matter.